 Gabrielle Jones-Price is a 35-year veteran of photography, arts and mixed media journalism.
 Growing up in a household of artistic people, she was influenced by both her parents who were traditional watercolor artists.
 Generations of craft arts have been passed down, including music which greatly influences both her writing and photography.

 Gabrielle spent years photographing live music performances before founding The Road Home Music Project in Indianapolis.
 The Road Home promoted local and traveling acoustic artists in intimate settings to raise awareness for two national music charities close to her heart.
 The project was inspired by one of her favorite artists, Jeff Buckley.

 After the crash in 2008, she put her writing and research skills to work as a media analyst.
-Published in ‘The People Speak’ segment of the Occupy Two Year Anniversary book release, Gabrielle’s personal statement on the movement was featured along with her mentor Mike Ruppert; and notable supporters such as Noam Chomsky, Tom Morello, Chris Hedges and Deepak Chopra.
+Published in ‘The People Speak’ segment of the Occupy Two Year Anniversary book release in 2013, Gabrielle’s personal statement on the movement was featured along with her mentor Mike Ruppert; and other notable supporters such as Noam Chomsky, Tom Morello, Chris Hedges and Deepak Chopra.

 She moved to southern Indiana to focus on permaculture and deep ecology study while volunteering her photography and video services to the local Tibetan Mongolian Buddhist Cultural Center.
 Gabrielle provided media services during His Holiness The Dalai Lama’s visit to Louisville, Kentucky.